nushell/nushell.github.io/commands/docs/drop_column.md

 title: drop column
 categories: |
   filters
-version: 0.76.0
+version: 0.77.0
 filters: |
   Remove N columns at the right-hand end of the input table.
-To remove columns by name, use 'reject'.
+To remove columns by name, use `reject`.
 usage: |
   Remove N columns at the right-hand end of the input table.
-To remove columns by name, use 'reject'.
+To remove columns by name, use `reject`.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters